 The gardens are open free of charge from dawn to dusk, 365 days a year.

 Guided tours are available.
-We encourage groups of 8 or more to call ahead for a guided tour.
+We encourage groups of 8 or more to call one week ahead for a guided tour.
 Self-guided tour information is available in our Welcome Center, Monday through Friday, 9am until 5pm.

 Or just come see us.

 Today, the Garden features 7 acres under development with 15 gardens showcasing 1300 different kinds of plants.
 With further support, 15 gardens are to come.